sandynomike/ch2-button/README.md

-# Blue Pill Challeng 2: Button
+# Blue Pill Challenge 2: Button

 This project contains the code required to test for a button press and turn ON the built-in LED on the Blue Pill if the button is pressed and turn it off when the button is released.